Skip to main content

 The cheap-ticket trap: why the Jets' $127 ticket still costs you $919

 The New York Jets have the cheapest average ticket in the NFL.
-A Jets away weekend is the 24th most expensive trip in the league.
+A Jets away weekend is the 27th most expensive trip in the league.
+Same cheap-ticket tier as Cleveland and Tennessee, opposite result.

 CityTeamAvg TicketHotel/NightDerived TotalTicket RankTrip Rank

 New York hotels median $396 per night.
 Two nights of lodging runs $792 before a single ticket is purchased.
-The cheapest ticket in the league cannot offset a hotel market that costs more per night than an entire Cardinals weekend.
+The cheapest ticket in the league cannot offset a hotel market that costs more per night than an entire Browns weekend.
+The Browns and the Titans share the Jets' bargain-ticket tier and still finish near the top of the value list, because their hotel markets never left earth.
+New York's did.

 The decision rule this produces: before you book based on what tickets cost, check what two nights of hotels costs.
 That number will move your derived total more than the ticket price in more than half of the 32 markets.

-How hotel costs swing the ranking by up to $321 a night
+How hotel costs swing the ranking by $270 a night

-Phoenix at $75 per night and New York at $396 per night represent a $321 nightly gap.
-Over two nights, that is $642 in additional cost before team or ticket enters the equation.
+Jacksonville at $126 per night and New York at $396 per night represent a $270 nightly gap.
+Over two nights, that is $540 in additional cost before team or ticket enters the equation.
 That single variable explains most of the distance between the top and bottom of this ranking.

-The $321 spread between Phoenix and New York hotel markets produces more trip-cost difference than any other single variable in this ranking.
-It dwarfs even the $403 spread between the cheapest and most expensive average ticket.
+The $270 spread between the cheapest and most expensive NFL hotel markets produces more trip-cost difference than any other single variable in this ranking.
+It rivals the $403 spread between the cheapest and most expensive average ticket.

 Every city in the top 10 by derived total has a hotel median under $200 per night.
-Every city in the bottom 10 has a hotel median above $275 per night, with one exception: Philadelphia's Eagles charge $530 for the average ticket and still carry $286 hotels, which is how a trip ends up at $1,102.
+The bottom of the table is dominated by $250-plus hotel markets, with one exception: Philadelphia's Eagles charge $530 for the average ticket and still carry $286 hotels, which is how a trip ends up at $1,102 on ticket price alone.

 The hotel rate is not a secondary consideration.
 It is the primary sort key for roughly half the league.